anonymousanonymousd/ALCS/README.md

 >     python main.py --world=craft --task=gem
 >
 >
-> To show the learning results in the paper, you may need command:
+> To plot the learning results shown in the paper, you may need command:
 >
 >     cd show_results
 >     python show_fg_ex2.py